 Critical illness insurance is an insurance policy that pays you a tax-free, lump sum if you develop a specified illness, experience a health event such as a stroke, or undergo treatment for those situations during your agreed-upon coverage period.
 The coverage package can include any or all of the more than 26 critical illnesses, including cancer (and all its forms), aplastic anemia, blindness, kidney failure, heart attack, and more.

 Critical illness insurance acts similarly to life insurance in that you can use the benefit amount however you see fit, regardless of whether it’s directly related to your critical illness.
-That can include further treatment of your illness, rehabilitation and recovery costs, income replacement for the time you may need to take off, house cleaning – the choice is yours.
+For example, you could use the money to cover the costs of your treatment, pay off your mortgage, replace your income, or take a much-needed vacation – the choice is yours.

 And, while not all critical illnesses have a high mortality rate, as a whole, they are still quite common in Canada.
 This type of insurance gives you the financial independence to make decisions that are best for your recovery, family, or capitalizing on the time you have left.